-This chapter provides instruction for manually completing these utilities: bump testing, zeroing, and calibration.
+This chapter provides instructions for manually completing these utilities: bump testing, zeroing, calibration, response time testing, and recovery time testing.
 These procedures can also be completed using compatible Industrial Scientific docking stations and accessories that are supported by iNet, DSSAC, or Accessory Software.
-Elsewhere in this product manual (Chapter 1), are the definitions and recommended practices for each procedure.
+Elsewhere in this product manual (Chapter 1) are the definitions and recommended practices for each procedure.

-Use these guidelines to prepare for manually completing a zero, calibration, or bump test.
+Use these guidelines to prepare for manually completing a zero, calibration, bump test, response time testing, or recovery time testing.